luyadev/luya-module-mailchimp/README.md

 This module provides a simple way to build your own form for a user registration in a MailChimp newsletter.

+Preparation
+---

+Before you install and configure the module you've to setup you Mailchimp account.
+After a successful registration, create a [new mailing list](http://kb.mailchimp.com/lists/growth/create-a-new-list) and [add you list fields](http://kb.mailchimp.com/lists/managing-subscribers/manage-list-and-signup-form-fields).
+It's recommended to add them directly under *Settings > List fields and *|MERGE|* tags* in your list view.
+After you've setup your mailing list, extract the [list id](http://kb.mailchimp.com/lists/managing-subscribers/find-your-list-id) and note all you list field names.
+Additionally you'll need to [get your API key for your account](http://kb.mailchimp.com/integrations/api-integrations/about-api-keys).
+With this informations you're ready to setup the mailchimp luya module.

 Installation
 ----